-Some of the older newsletter editions are available in PDF format.
+These older newsletter editions are available in PDF format.
 Most computers can open these files, but if yours cannot, please download the free Adobe Reader reader program here.
-Newer versions of the newsletter are readable right here online!
-Thanks for reading!

 The Neal Taylor Nature Center at Cachuma Lake is a 501(c)(3) nonprofit dedicated to preserving and educating people about the Santa Ynez River Valley's rich history and ecology.